brittanyrw/emojibops/README.md

 ![Screenshot of Emojibops homepage](readme/emojibops-screenshot.png)

-> This project was built to create a fun, judgement free space for those learning Git and Github to practice making pull requests, branches, adding features, and more. 💛 💙 💜 💚 💖

 ## Contributing 🎁

 Below are instructions for how to contribute to this project.
 Read through the contribution guidelines before opening a Pull Request on this project.